Cutting and Healing Time for Dental Implants

 The project is a collaboration between the University of Gothenburg and Astra Tech AB in Malndal, and will be further evaluated in follow-up studies.

-*This information is from an external source (University of Gothenburg).
+(i)Source/Reference: University of Gothenburg.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.